meg-gutshall/revealing-rails-magic-with-enums/slides.md

 ---

 <!--
 This is the break between the magic and revealing the magician's secrets.
+Talk about the tricks.
 -->

 ---